giantparticlegames/InspectorGraph/README.md

 #### Inspector Element
 This view mode is available when an object has an inspector that supports [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html).
-> Note: In some occasions UI Toolkit is still supported but it is not displayed correctly.
+> Note: On some occasions UI Toolkit is still supported but it is not displayed correctly.

 ![Inspector Element Mode](.docs/InspectorWindow-ViewMode-InspectorElement.png)